scottish-government-design-system/designsystem.gov.scot/components/back-to-top/index.md

 ## Evidence

-We use this component on [gov.scot](https://www.gov.scot), [mygov.scot](https://www.mygov.scot) and [designsystem.gov.scot](https://designsystem.gov.scot).
+We use this component on [designsystem.gov.scot](https://designsystem.gov.scot).

-A back to top link is a common function used on most websites.
+A back to top link is a common function used on many websites.

-We updated our component to include the text 'back to top', so that users better understand what the component does.
-The previous design used an arrow icon (pointing up).
-Some users found this ambiguous.
+The Design System’s "back to top" component includes the text "back to top" so that it is clear to users what the component does.

 ### Performance data

 On mygov.scot users mostly click the back to top link on mobile devices (92% of clicks).
 It is more often clicked on longer pages with an average read time of 2 minutes 22 seconds (compared to the site average of 1 minute 36 seconds).

-###Best practice
+### Best practice

-We referred to the best practice guidance for back to top links from the [Nielsen Norman Group](https://www.nngroup.com/articles/back-to-top/).
+We referred to the best practice guidance for back to top links from the [Nielsen Norman Group](https://www.nngroup.com/articles/back-to-top/) when developing this component.

 ## Website analytics